Thérèse of Lisieux: Spirituality

 Therese of Lisieux is one of the most popular Roman Catholic saints since apostolic times.
 She is approachable, due in part to her historical proximity.
 Barbara Stewart, writing for The New York Times, once called Therese "the Emily Dickinson of Roman Catholic sainthood".

-As a Doctor of the Church, she is the subject of much theological comment and study, and, as a young woman whose message has touched the lives of millions, she remains the focus of much popular devotion.
-She was a highly influential model of sanctity for Catholics in the first half of the twentieth century because of the simplicity and practicality of her approach to the spiritual life.
+As a Doctor of the Church, she is the subject of much theological comment and study, and, she remained as the focus of much devotion.
+She influenced the Catholics in the first half of the twentieth century because of the simplicity and practicality of her approach to the spiritual life.

 Therese was devoted to Eucharistic adoration and on 26 February 1895, shortly before she died wrote from memory and without a rough draft her poetic masterpiece To Live by Love which she had composed during Eucharistic adoration.
 During her life, the poem was sent to various religious communities and was included in a notebook of her poems.

 Therese lived a hidden life and "wanted to be unknown", yet became popular after her death through her spiritual autobiography.
 She also left letters, poems, religious plays, prayers, and her last conversations were recorded by her sisters.
 Paintings and photographs – mostly the work of her sister Céline – further led to her becoming known.
 Therese said on her death-bed, "I only love simplicity.
 I have a horror of pretence", and she spoke out against some of the claims made concerning the lives of saints written in her day, "We should not say improbable things, or things we do not know.
 We must see their real, and not their imagined lives".
 The depth of her spirituality, of which she said, "my way is all confidence and love", has inspired many believers up to the current day.
 In the face of her littleness she trusted to God her sanctity.
 She wanted to go to heaven by an entirely new little way.
 "I wanted to find an elevator that would raise me to Jesus".
 The elevator, she wrote, would be the arms of Jesus lifting her in all her littleness.